jmongard/Git.SemVersioning.Gradle/README.md

 to standard-out using the long format (e.g. 1.0.0-beta.3+004.sha.1c792d5).

 ## `releaseVersion`
 The `releaseVersion` task will by default create both a release commit, and a release tag.
+The releaseVersion task will fail with an error if there exists local modification.
 It is possible to change this behaviour with the following options:

  * **--no-tag**: skip creating a tag
  * **--no-commit**: skipp creating a commit